 Jake’s phrase refers to a child’s need for rich emotional interaction.
 Some children just need more than others.
 When children enjoy ‘getting a rise’ out of someone, they like the emotional response they get.
 We, then, need to show them more constructive ways of getting that rich emotional feedback from us.
 The way to do this is through scheduled Floortime sessions.

 This is a very proactive way to provide a child with the emotional interactions they seek.
-Scheduling numerous 20- to 30-minute Floortime sessions throughout the day ‘feeds the child’ before (s)he gets hungry, so-to-speak.
+Scheduling numerous 20- to 30-minute Floortime sessions throughout the day ‘feeds the child’ before they get hungry, so-to-speak.
 Dr. Neufeld would call this satiating the child’s attachment hunger.
 Regularly providing our son with all of that emotional feedback and responsiveness, he will not resort to having to get responses in maladaptive ways.

 Jake also mentioned that just hearing Mommy or Daddy’s voice targets the emotional brain and these sessions will encourage neurological growth, even if they don’t go well.
 He said that as parents, we can make exponential progress way more than any other practitioner can with our child.